ronkeizer/vpc/README.md

 vpc
 ===

-An implementation of visual predictive checks (as commonly used in pharmacometrics) in R that does not require the use of NONMEM, PsN, or Xpose.
-The reason for developing this R module is to be able to more easily create VPCs in other modeling platforms such as R::nlme, Stan, etc.
+Create visual predictive checks in R, a commonly used diagnostic plot in pharmacometrics.
+Create it completely within the R environment, so without the use of NONMEM, PsN, and Xpose.
+This approach is more flexible (allows also to use models written in Monolix, Stan, etc.), more easily customizable, and faster than the PsN+Xpose approach, although it requires the user to rewrite the model in R.

 To be supplied by user:
 -  structural model (written in R)